NixOS/rfcs/rfcs/0000-rfc-process.md

 ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.

-### Role of the "co-author"
+## Role of the "co-author"

-To goal for assigning a "co-author" to the RFC is multifold.
-The main responsability is to make themselves available for to the author to move the RFC along.
-It means keep a closer connection with them, talk and help resolve ongoing issues and add credence to the proposal.
+To goal for assigning a "co-author" is to help move the RFC along.

+The co-author should:
+* be available for discussion with the main author
+* respond to inquiries in a timely manner
+* help with fixing minor issues like typos so community discussion can stay on design issues

 The co-author doesn't necessarily have to agree with all the points of the RFC but should generally be satisfied that the proposed additions are a good thing for the community.

 # Drawbacks
 [drawbacks]: #drawbacks